DRAGONSTRIKE/DRAGONSKRIKE.github.io/content/publication/journal-paper-Motor-Converter/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Chen, Tianyu
+  - Tianyu, Chen
-  - Caicedo-Narvaez, Carlos
+  - Carlos, Caicedo-Narvaez
   - admin
-  - Moallem, Mehdi
+  - Mehdi, Moallem
-  - Fahimi, Babak
+  - Babak, Fahimi
-  - Kiani, Morgan
+  - Morgan, Kiani